-Thomas Leonardi is Executive Vice President, Government Affairs, Public Policy and Communications.
-He is responsible for building and maintaining clear lines of communication with the numerous regulators that oversee AIG at the State, Federal and International level and provides leadership over the global Corporate Communications and Marketing functions.
+Thomas Leonardi is Executive Vice President and Vice Chair AIG Life Holdings Inc. He is responsible for building and maintaining clear lines of communication with the numerous regulators that oversee AIG at the State, Federal and International level.

 Prior to joining AIG, Mr. Leonardi was a Senior Advisor to Evercore’s Investment Advisory business.
 During his tenure at Evercore, he advised AIG on the sale of Ascot, New York Life on its investment in an alternative asset manager, Ambac on its successful defense of an activist investor’s proxy contest, Atlas Merchant Capital in its acquisition of The Hartford’s Talcott legacy business, and Prudential Financial and The Travelers Companies in connection with international capital matters.

 Prior to joining Evercore, Mr. Leonardi was Commissioner of the Connecticut Insurance Department, a regulatory agency with jurisdiction over the largest life Insurance Industry in the United States.
 He has been a member of the Executive Committee of both the National Association of Insurance Commissioners (NAIC) and the International Association of Insurance Supervisors.
 He was Chair of the NAIC’s International Insurance Relations Committee, was a member of the US Treasury’s inaugural Federal Advisory Committee on Insurance and was selected to serve on the World Economic Forum’s Global Council on Insurance and Asset Management.